-Recognizing the redevelopment potential of the Public Works Yard, the City may have an opportunity to guide new uses, including multi-unit housing and commercial, to the existing Yard property.
-New housing and jobs could capitalize on easy access to Highway 169, and be supported by efforts to raise the profile of area attractions.
+Recognizing the redevelopment potential of the Public Works Yard, the city has also considered ideas for new uses such as multi-family housing and commercial/mixed use as new housing and jobs could capitalize on easy access to Highway 169, and be supported by efforts to raise the profile of area attractions.
+However, given the presence of the landfill and the value of the site as a Public Works Yard, any proposals for site redevelopment to a non-public use would be required to finance relocation of a public works yard at a site suitable for such use in the community.